...something like 98% of cases settle prior to trial...

 Every once and a while, though, a lucky articling student gets the opportunity to participate in one.
 Next week I'm flying to Kenora, Ontario to do just that.

-Before then there's about 100 things that need to be done:
+Before then there are about 100 things that need to be done:

 - Witnesses need to be prepared and Summons to Witness need to be issued and served.
 It will be hard to prove your case if your witnesses aren’t there.
 Fortunately, there’s a form for that